tsdh/imdb2emf/README.md

 $ lein run path/to/imdb/ 1000
 ````

-The last command will parse the first 1000 movies and all actors and actresses
+The last command will parse the first 1000 movies, all ratings of those movies,
-that act at least in one of these movies.
-If you don't provide a maximum movie
+and all actors and actresses that act at least in one of these movies.
+(First,
+the movies.list.gz file is parsed.
+Thereafter, the actors.list.gz,
+actresses.list.gz, and ratings.list.gz are parsed in parallel).

-number, it'll parse the complete database.
-That will be about one million
+If you don't provide a maximum movie number, it'll parse the complete database.
-movies, 1.5 million actors, 800k actresses, and 300k ratings.
+That will be about one million movies, 1.5 million actors, 800k actresses, and
+300k ratings.

 The resulting models are named `imdb-<max-movie-count>.movies` if a maximum
 movie number was provided and `imdb.movies` when the complete database is
 parsed.

-Take care: the parsing and creation of movies and actors is pretty fast, but
-saving the resulting EMF models takes ages! :-(

 ## License